chrshdl/gt7-simdash/README.md

 ## Raspberry Pi

-This is a quick and easy way to install GT7-Simdash to a microSD card, ready to use with your Raspberry Pi.
+This is a quick and easy way to install GT7-Simdash to a micro SD card, ready to use with your Raspberry Pi.
 To manually download the latest version, see the list below.

 [![Download Pi 4 Image](https://img.shields.io/badge/download-pi4--image-blue?logo=raspberry-pi)](https://github.com/chrshdl/gt7-br2-external/releases/download/latest/sdcard-raspberrypi4.img)

+Visit also [this page](https://github.com/chrshdl/gt7-br2-external?tab=readme-ov-file#usage) for steps on how to connect to WiFi.